 Here at your local NerdsToGo, we offer all types of residential computer repair in McKinney, Frisco and nearby areas of TX.
 We can help you by upgrading your computer to the latest and greatest security software and provide on-going best practice tips to keep you and your family safe while online.
 No need to unplug and drag your computer in, our highly trained Nerds will come to you!

 We also offer expert business IT solutions in Frisco, McKinney and nearby to help keep your business data safe through services like remote data monitoring and management (RMM) services, custom cybersecurity solutions, networking & firewall services, and much more!
-Check out our business services page for more info.
-Or feel free to give us a call at 496-325-3912 or contact us online to schedule and on-site appointment with one of our Nerds.
+Check out our technology solutions and IT support for business; then, feel free to give us a call at 496-325-3912.
+You can contact us online to schedule an on-site appointment with one of our Nerds.